No. 20 Maryland men’s soccer vs. No. 16 Wake Forest preview

 2022 record: (14-6, 5-3 ACC)

 Now in his ninth season as head coach, Bobby Muuss has accrued a bevy of success with Wake Forest.
 During his tenure, the Demon Deacons have collected the most wins (130) of any NCAA Division I program.
-The Deacs have made 12 straight NCAA Tournament appearances which is eight more years than any other ACC school.
+They have made 12 straight NCAA Tournament appearances, which is eight more years than the next ACC school.
 Muuss became the first coach in league history to be named ACC Coach of the Year in four consecutive campaigns.

 Players to watch

-Hosei Kijima, senior midfielder, No. 16 — To date, Kijima has started 35 matches for the Demon Deacons, logging 20 points off of six goals and eight assists.
-Prior to the 2023 campaign, Kijima was named to the ACC Preseason Watch List.
-His three goals as a junior were all game-winners, and he was subsequently named to the All-ACC Academic Team.
+Hosei Kijima, senior midfielder, No. 16 — To date, Kijima has started 35 matches for the Demon Deacons, logging six goals and eight assists.
+His three goals as a junior were all game-winners, and he was subsequently named to the All-ACC academic team.

 Babacar Niang, junior midfielder, No. 8 — Niang has arguably been the Demon Deacons’ best performer in their first two matches, scoring twice on nine shots.
-Last sason, the midfielder collected four goals and two assists en route to capturing All-ACC third team honors.
+Last season, the midfielder collected four goals and two assists en route to capturing All-ACC third-team honors.

 Strength